MarcelineVQ/LootBlare/readme.md

 Changelog:

+- **1.1.12**: Added Disconnect and Master Looter sync requests (User is not present for setting of master loote)
 - **1.1.11**: Added SR list sync, fixed minimap button, distinguished between MS and SR
 - **1.1.10.1**: Added Kulový blesk SR import and bonus point support
 - **1.1.10**: Prevent blare window from closing due to timeout for the Master Looter